Are you looking for a fun activity to get you through the working week or in the lead up to Easter festivities?

 Note: To create this delicious drink, peaches and rose petals are left to infuse with sugar, lemon and water for a few days, then bottled to create a beautiful fizz with fine bubbles.
 The colour is amazing – quite pink.
 You can also make this fizz with rhubarb and rose petals, as well as just with rose petals.

 This drink is adapted from a recipe in A Year in a Bottle by Sally Wise (ABC Book, $24.99), plus check out the blog Tamsin’s Table – she is the lady behind this adapted fizz recipe!

 *You will need about 30 roses for this recipe.
 Ensure roses have not been treated with sprays.

-The above article is from Country Style magazine December 2014 issue.
-You can subscribe to Country Style here.
+The above recipe is from Country Style magazine December 2014 issue.

 ADD TO THE FUN!